randust/tp/docs/DeveloperGuide.md

 * General and Recurring Expenses list: A general list would save all the general expenses created by the user, while recurring expenses list comprise of expenses that will be added at their respective stipulated dates.

-* Storage: `DataHandler` will hanlde downloading and uploading both general and recurring expenses to `data.txt` file.
+* Storage: `DataHandler` will be responsible for loading expenses upon startup from the `data.txt` save file and saving expenses to the `data.txt` save file.

 ## Logging